zhaopf-ai/extreme-weather-load-forecasting/README.md

-This repository provides the source code for the paper: "Deep Multi-Modal Fusion and Kalman Online Adaptation for Electric Load Forecasting Against Extreme Rainfall Events" (submitted to IEEE Transactions on Smart Grid).

-For questions or issues, please open a GitHub issue or contact: zhaopf@std.uestc.edu.cn

 # Deep Multi-Modal Fusion and Kalman Online Adaptation for Electric Load Forecasting

 This repository provides the source code for the paper: